dendronhq/dendron-blog/vault/blog.md

 Dendron is a scalable note taking tool that helps **people** organize and reference all the information they care about.

-This blog is where we share our learnings and reflections from our journey.
+This blog is where we share our learnings and reflections from our journey!